insanj/Style/Objective-C.md

 	/** . . .
 	@property(nonatomic, retain) NSArray *quickReplyToolbarTitles;

-When accessing properties in the implementation, always choose to use underscore notation over dot notation or synthesizing.
-If you wish to refer specifically to the property's getter or setter, use ```[self active]``` over ```self.active``` (which are [neccessarily equivalent](http://stackoverflow.com/questions/10333495/difference-beetween-and-self-in-objective-c)).
+When accessing properties in the direct implementation, I choose to use underscore notation over dot notation or synthesizing.
+When accessing properties of a superclass, or if you wish to refer specifically to the property's getter or setter, use ```self.active``` over ```[self active]``` (which are [neccessarily equivalent](http://stackoverflow.com/questions/10333495/difference-beetween-and-self-in-objective-c)).

 	_active = NO;
 	_quickReplyToolbarTitles = @[@"Reply", @"Ignore", @"Read"];

-This makes the origin of the variables transparent, and forces local method usage to conform to the same styles as external method usage.

-	[self myOwnGetter] ≡ [friend hisOwnGetter]
-	_myOwnProperty ≡ friend.hisOwnProperty
+	self.quickReplyToolbar.items = _active ? _quickReplyToolbarTitles : @[];

 ### Private Properties

-Whenever a property doesn't need to be accessed externally (and may benefit from hidden usage, such as ```UIViews``` in a complex level of abstraction), always utilize private properties over instance variables.
+Whenever a property does not need to be accessed externally (and may benefit from hidden usage, such as ```UIViews``` in a complex level of abstraction), always utilize private properties.

 In the ```.m```:

 	@interface JWCompositeView ()

-	@property (strong, nonatomic, readonly) FXBlurView *blurBackingView;
+	@property (strong, nonatomic) FXBlurView *blurBackingView;

 	@end